Advertisement

 About Eunice, recipe developer

 I prepared my first family meal at age nine.
 My mom was stuck in traffic, my siblings were hungry, and school was starting soon, so I quickly cooked up rice with beans, chicken, onions, and peppers.
-Mom was stunned when she found I’d learned just by watching her cook.
+Mom was stunned when she found I’d learned just by watching my grandmother cook.
 Since then, cooking has become my favorite way to relax and spend time.

 A New Yorker for most of my life, I started out on Wall Street trading floors right after college, where you had to be loud and decisive just to get heard.
 I guess that explains my take-no-prisoners attitude in the kitchen!